-Asset Class:
+Asset Class: Location: Facilities

-Facilities

-Location:

-Project Description: Police Officers are legally required to maintain proficiency with firearms through training and monthly qualifications year-round.
+Project Description: Police Officers are legally required to maintain proficiency with firearms through training and monthly gualifications year-round.
 At present, the design and condition of the outdoor range limits frequency of use due to weather conditions and erosion/freezing of the earthen berm backstop causing high risk of bullet deflection and non-containment.
-An older Indoor range closed due to LEAD contamination and condition, further preventing a year-round location to use.
-Need to restore and improve the overall condition of the outdoor open air firing range to include the bullet retention berm, buffer protection safety zone(adjacent FD training, DPW yard, and projected increased use of the Riverfront trail and Riverside Park) to a contained firing range; need for enclosed range for use during winter months; added benefit of noise reduction during late evening qualifications and reduce civil liability.
-Seeking to design and build an contained firing range; by enclosing the range to protect from erosion, freezing, and a bullet trap system in accordance with MIL SPEC (DoD) and NRA gun range guidelines for bullet retention and lead containment.
-Enclose the entire firing range for all-season yar-round use; Experienced architectural firm to design and develop construction documents.
-This project will bring the range up to standard for use, modernize the facility and reduce potential liability/harm; permit year-round usage; and provide a safe operating environment for employees, residents, and visitors outside of the buffer zone.
+An older indoor range closed due to lead contamination and condition, further preventing a year-round location to use.
+Need to restore and improve the overall condition of the outdoor open air firing range to include the bullet retention berm, buffer protection safety zone (adjacent to Fire Department training, DPW yard, and projected increased use of the Riverfront trail and Riverside Park) to a contained firing range; need for enclosed range to use during winter months and reduce civil liability; it will have added benefit of noise reduction during late evening gualifications.
+Seeking to design and build a contained firing range to protect from erosion and freezing, with a bullet trap system in accordance with MIL SPEC (DoD) and NRA gun range guidelines for bullet retention and lead containment.
+Enclose the entire firing range for all-season year-round use; experienced architectural firm to design and develop construction documents.
+This project will bring the range up to standards for use, modernize the facility and reduce potential liability/harm; permit year-round usage; and provide a safe operating environment for employees, residents, and visitors outside of the buffer zone.

-FY2024 FY2025 FY2026 FY2027 FY2028 Total

-Recommen Projected Projected Projected Projected Five Year

-\$75,000 \$0 \$0 \$0 \$0 \$75,000
+FY2024 FY2025 FY2026 FY2027 FY2028 Total Adopted Projected Projected Projected Projected Five Year Auopteu FIOJECIEU FIOJECIEU FIOJECIEU FIOJECIEU Five Tear \$75,000 \$0 \$0 \$0 \$0 \$75,000